 The Parish Councillors agreed that this resubmission had come as a surprise after the previous refusals to grant planning permission and it was felt that it had been a deliberate act to submit it at a time when the applicant knew business offices etc would be closed for the Christmas holidays.

-Cllr Dewhirst advised the Parish Councillors that the final decision on the revised Planning Application submitted by Newlay Asphalt Ltd is likely to be in two or three months time and that there had been a months delay due to the validation process.
+Cllr Dewhirst advised the Parish Councillors that the final decision on the revised Planning Application submitted by Newlay Asphalt Ltd is likely to be in two or three months’ time and that there had been a month’s delay due to the validation process.
 Cllr Dewhirst agreed to keep the Parish Councillors updated on when the planning decision will be made.

 It was agreed that as many people as possible need to be made aware of the revised Planning Application by Newlay Asphalt Ltd so that objections can be submitted as soon as possible.